 ![]() |

-Raspberry leaf has long been used as a traditional herbal remedy, especially for women’s health.
+Raspberry leaf is traditionally used for women’s health—but what does modern science say about its wider effects?
 But recent research suggests it may go far beyond reproductive support—helping with liver function, blood sugar regulation, and even menopausal symptoms.

 Rich in antioxidants, polyphenols, and plant compounds like fragarine and ellagic acid, raspberry leaf may offer broad support for metabolic and hormonal health.